amelielavender/portfolio/content/blog/rathole.md

 well, good question! and something i didn't have a clear grasp on at the beginning of this journey. essentially you're creating a direct tunnel from the web app you want to host out to the wider internet, at least in my case that is.

 ![illustrating a secure tunneling going from an app to the outside internet](a-hopefully-secure-tunnel.png)

+a **secure** tunnel provides an encrypted connection between your local machine and another machine, whether it's a different local one or a far-away one, like a virtual private server you rent.

 {{% aside %}}
 if you know about SSH, then you probably know about *SSH tunnneling* otherwise known as *SSH port forwarding*. rathole and other such software are pretty much doing the same thing in a "hands-off" manner. some even leverage SSH tunneling themselves. [check out this link for a brief list of tunneling software](https://github.com/anderspitman/awesome-tunneling).